srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 ## Train each cell

-As outlined in the algorithm above our `trainCell` consists of 4 steps:
+As outlined in the algorithm above our `trainCell` function needs 4 steps:

 ```c
 void trainCell(Cell *c, MNIST_Image *img, int target){